-Joseph Babich knows that the personal injury cases he takes on are often like David taking on Goliath, but instead of using a slingshot against his adversaries, Babich draws upon his deep well of professional experience, his native intelligence and his ability to form connections with people -- whether they are clients or members of a jury.
-His success can be measured not just by the outstanding verdicts he has won for his clients, but also by the recognition from his peers in the legal profession who have given him the top ratings possible for both his legal skills and ethics, including "Lawyer of the Year" in Sacramento in 2013 and again for 2018.
+Joseph Babich knows that the personal injury cases he takes on are often like David taking on Goliath, but instead of using a slingshot against his adversaries, Babich draws upon his deep well of professional experience, his native intelligence and his ability to form connections with people—whether they are clients or members of a jury.
+His success can be measured not just by the outstanding verdicts he has won for his clients but also by the recognition from his peers in the legal profession who have given him the top ratings possible for both his legal skills and ethics, including a "Lawyer of the Year" award in Sacramento in 2013 and again in 2018.

 In one recent case, he represented a woman who had the misfortune of driving on a bridge in Sacramento when a counterweight collapsed, crushing the front end of her car and causing serious injuries.
 The woman, a mother of four young children who was also a late-stage cancer patient, had not been expected to live more than a few years before the accident.
 After it, those final years would be filled with additional pain and suffering.

 Traditionally, actuarial charts that look at earnings based on life expectancy are used to calculate awards but Babich, who himself is the father of four children, knew how critically important the woman's final years would be to her and her family.
 "I just put myself in her position.
 I was trying the case not only for her, but for her kids," Babich explained.
 The challenge in that case was to argue that pain and suffering damages based on her limited life expectancy with cancer didn't tell the whole story.
 To convey the depth of her loss, he introduced at trial photographs of the woman coaching her children's sports teams to show her active role in their lives just before the accident.
-The jury got it, he added.
-"I was very pleased with what the jury awarded her," he said.
+The jury got it.
+He added, "I was very pleased with what the jury awarded her.”

-Today's juries are tightening up on pain and suffering awards, principally due to several notorious cases that have been retold so often that they are far removed from the facts and more in the realm of urban myth.
-Faced with such challenges, Babich believes that being a good listener helps him get to know his clients in order to create for a jury a genuine picture of what the client's loss truly is.
-Being an astute observer also helps guide him, he added.
+Today's juries are tightening up on pain and suffering awards, principally due to several notorious cases that have been retold so often they are far removed from the facts and more in the realm of urban myth.
+Faced with such challenges, Babich believes being a good listener helps him get to know his clients in order to create for a jury a genuine picture of what each person’s loss truly is.
+Being an astute observer also helps guide him.
 "Some lawyers don't like to look at the jury when they're trying the case.
 I am the opposite," Babich said.
 "I try to watch the jury; I try to get some signals from them."

 Babich employs the same degree of hard work and dedication in his professional life as he does in his private life.
 He took up running several years ago and embraced the sport by completing nine marathons in four years.
 Just as in the courtroom, with running there is what he calls a "real discipline and structure to training, and there's a real sense of accomplishment."

-In addition to being named Lawyer of the Year in both 2013 and 2018 by Best Lawyers, a group consisting of his peers in the legal profession, Babich holds the highest rating (AV Preeminent*) through Martindale-Hubbell.
-Babich also has served as president of the Sacramento Consumer Attorneys and was honored as their selection for Advocate of the Year for his outstanding trial results in 2003.
+In addition to being named Lawyer of the Year in both 2013 and 2018 by Best Lawyers®, a group consisting of his peers in the legal profession, Babich holds the highest rating (AV Preeminent®) through Martindale-Hubbell®*.
+Babich also has served as president of the Sacramento Consumer Attorneys and was honored as Advocate of the Year for his outstanding trial results in 2003.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories - legal ability and general ethical standards.